 Dave Wannstedt, a Pittsburgh native and former head coach of the University of Pittsburgh football team, returned to coaching in the NFL in 2010 before retiring near the end of 2013.
 Since then, he has been a FOX Sports studio analyst.
 The 67-year-old father of two and grandfather of six splits his time between Naples, Florida, and Chicago.

 A veteran of the XFL, Arena Football League and the NFL, former Pittsburgh Steelers quarterback Tommy Maddox led the team to a surprising 10-5-1 record in 2002 and was named the NFL’s Comeback Player of the Year.
 Following his retirement from the NFL in 2006, after being supplanted by Ben Roethlisberger, the father of two, 48, returned to his native Texas, where he most recently coached youth baseball.

 Johnny Majors, the iconic University of Pittsburgh head football coach, who served for three-year stints both in the 1970s and the ‘90s, retired from coaching after the 1996 NCAA season.
 Until 2007, he acted as special assistant to the athletic director and chancellor at Pitt.
-Now 84, the College Football Hall-of-Famer lives with his wife in his native Tennessee, where he has a street in Knoxville named after him.
+Majors died in June at the age of 85.